mui/material-ui/docs/src/pages/demos/transfer-list/transfer-list.md

  For completeness, this example includes controls for "move all" and "swap selected", but not every transfer list needs these.

 {{"demo": "pages/demos/transfer-list/TransferList.js"}}

+This example exchanges the "move all" buttons for a "select all / select none" checkbox, and adds a counter.

+{{"demo": "pages/demos/transfer-list/SelectAllTransferList.js"}}